db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------
+### 2.0.5.3

+* Make +1 and -1 card markers counter each other.
+* Added two extra markers.
+Generic and Advance (Toon)
+* Added two extra autoscripts for adding extra actions and generic counters (Toon)
+* Added a function to add any kind of marker.
+* Made deck checking work robustly in multiplayer

+### 2.0.4

+* Added custom fonts to be used with OCTGN 3.0.1.4

 ### 2.0.2

 * Cards with MU cost now announce how much it is when they installed, and return it back to their owner when they're trashed.